halfhorst/Sigrun/README.md

 Sigrun is a Discord bot that helps you manage dedicated servers for games, like Valheim or 7 Days to Die.
 It was motivated by money.
 Specifically, I didn't want to pay for an idle server I was maintaining for my friends.
 Sigrun is a 'personal' bot, not a public one you can add to your own guild.
 You need to create a Discord application yourself, for your own server, and run your own instance of the bot on your own AWS account.

-Current games supported: Valheim, 7 Days to Die.
-Adding new games should be as simple as writing a new startup script for them.
-That was the goal, anyways
+Currently, Sigrun supports **Valheim**, **7 Days to Die**, **Palworld**, **Abiotic Factor**, and **Factorio**.
+Adding new games has been very simple.
+It only requires writing a new startup script and defining a small amount of metadata.

+> [!CAUTION]
-**This a personal project and I develop it like one.
+> This a personal project and I develop it like one.
 I don't guarantee mainline is in a working state or any development cadence.**

+> [!CAUTION]
+> This bot incurs AWS costs that are potentially unbounded.
+You can create arbitrarily many EC2 instances and EBS volumes, and you can run them forever.
+Use it at your own risk.

 ## TODO
-- Error handling AWS calls
+- Do some real error handling around calls into AWS
 - A watchdog Lambda `cron` to shutdown long-running servers
 - Enable game-specific server configuration through `create-server`
 - Add command to copy world data to S3 with an expiration date and provid a presigned URL